Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

-  <p>Inspecting each page link we can see that it is contained within an <a>
+  <p>Inspecting each page link we can see that it is contained within an
-  tag that has a title of “Edit this page”, and so it is this that we will target in our scraping bot. </p>
+  anchor tag that has a title of “Edit this page”, and so it is this that we will target in our scraping bot. </p>

   \r\n"